-The City Water Connection inlet is located in the Uni-Dock Utility Center.
-Use a non-toxic drinking water hose dedicated only to supplying the RV with fresh water.
+NOTE: You should use a non-toxic drinking water hose dedicated only to supplying fresh water to the vehicle.
 To reduce the chance of contamination, prevent the non-toxic drinking water hose from coming into contact with the ground.

-Install the City Water Connection inlet cap when the fresh water connection is not being used.
+City Water Fill with City Water Connection label